BLXNIR/WHSTechNotes/journal.md

 I think the humans because they can last longer.
 I think its very responsible because it will show how capable people are.
 I also believe Mrbeast should make a video on this topic.
 Trends spread online have great topics to debate about and get the community involved.
 # May 12, 2025
 This trend isnt ethical.
 Using tech responsibly is important cause it could blow up killing everybody.
 A real world consequence could lead yu in jail because yu could accidently hurt someone seriously.
+# May 19, 2025
+Im ready for summer because I get to play Marvel Rivals all day and im gonna get atleast 10 more lords.